Flag state: History

 Until World War II nations were able to maintain their dominance, or in some cases, even improve their position in maritime trade by offering vessels exclusive protection for flying their flags, which would in turn give the nation exclusive control over the vessels.
 Shipowners during this time needed protection from pirates and privateers which was provided by naval vessels of the flag state.
-In some cases states offered subsidies to the shipbuilding industries.
+In some cases, states offer subsidies to shipbuilding industries.
 In addition to these incentives, states might impose restrictions based on flag state, closing ports to other ships.
 One well known example of how this was applied is the case of England, which restricted the import of Asian goods only to American and British vessels.
-England only opened its ports after it had maneuvered itself into a position of strength, and then most like only to gain access to other continental ports.
+England only opened its ports after it had maneuverered itself into a position of strength, and then most like only to gain access to other continental ports.
 Similarly, France imposed a trade monopoly on its colonies which remained in place until 1869.